lorenz-schaefer/IPv6-address-space-fragmentation-tool/README.md

-When you know how the blocks, that are going to be assigned, are called, selct a colour for the block(or just use the already shown example colour) and create a new radiobutton, naming it accordingly(The colour the button will have is shown by the "create new button"-button background colour).
+When you know how the blocks, that are going to be assigned, are called, selct a colour for the block(or just use the already shown example colour) and create a new radiobutton, naming it accordingly(The colour, the button will have, is shown by the "create new button"-button background colour).
 If you created a radiobutton with a wrong description or a typo, just click  the "delete subnet"-button and then click on the radiobutton to delete it.

-While having a radiobutton selected you can assign address-space by clicking the button you want to start from.
+While having a radiobutton selected you can assign address-space by clicking the matrix, where you want to start from.
-The address-space not availible in one netmask will be disabled.
+The address-space not portrayable, using one netmask will be disabled.
 Hovering the the end-addresses will mark the space that is going to be assigned, if the space fits a netmask.
 Clicking will then assign the hovered netmask and paint the area in the selected colour.